 While both active and passive RFID technologies use radio frequencies to communicate information, each is very different, and likewise, possess different qualities well suited for varying applications.

-If you have any questions about active and passive RFID, leave a comment below of email us at info@atlasRFIDstore.com.
+If you have any questions about active or passive RFID, please leave a comment below or contact us.